tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ### Brute Force Attacks
-Brute force attacks on the I2P network can be mounted by actively watching the network's messages as they pass between all of the nodes and attempt to correlate messages and their route.
+Brute force attacks on the I2P network can be mounted by actively watching the network's messages as they pass between all of the nodes and attempt to correlate messages and their routes.
 Since all peers in the network are frequently sending messages, this attack is trivial.
 The attacker can send out large amounts of data (more than 2GB), observe all the nodes and narrow down those that routed the message.
-The large chunk of data is necessary because inter-router communication is encrypted and streamed, i.e. 1,024&nbsp;byte data is indistinguishable from 2,048&nbsp;byte data.
+Transmission of a large chunk of data is necessary because inter-router communication is encrypted and streamed, i.e. 1,024&nbsp;byte data is indistinguishable from 2,048&nbsp;byte data.
 Mounting this attack is, however, very difficult and one would need to be an Internet Service Provider (ISP) or government entity in order to observe a large chunk of the network.

 ### Intersection Attacks
-Intersection attacks involve observing the network and node churns over time, and intersecting the peers that are online when a message goes through, in order to narrow down to a target.
+Intersection attacks involve observing the network and node churns over time, and intersecting the peers that are online when a message is transferred through the network, in order to narrow down specific targets.
 It is theoretically possible to mount this attack if the network is small, but impractical with a larger network.

 ### Denial of Service Attacks